-This tutorial will show you how to easily update themes in your dashboard.
+This tutorial will show you how to upgrade a theme to its newest version inside your dashboard.

-Before updating your themes, we recommend going through the checklist below to make sure that your upgrades go smoothly.
+Before updating any WordPress themes, we recommend going through the checklist below.

 1. Back Up Everything

-Backing up your website before making any updates to your site is essential.
-Whenever something doesn’t go as planned, you can always restore your website to its former configuration.
+Backing up your files and data before making any changes to your site is vital.
+This way, if something goes wrong, you can always restore your website to its former configuration.

-If you don’t want to perform manual backups, there are many free and paid WordPress plugins you can use.
-Learn about a WordPress backup plugin that can automate your site backups here:
+If you don’t want to perform manual backups, there are a number of plugins you can use.
+You can read about a WordPress backup plugin that can fully automate your backup process here:

 2. Check The Changelog

 When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be a changelog file included with an update listing new features, improvements, bug fixes or important changes in the new version.
+Depending on the theme you are using, there may be a changelog file accompanying an update listing new features, improvements, security fixes or important changes in the new version.

-If the theme changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, you should upgrade.
+If the changes seem irrelevant or unimportant, you can skip the update.
+Otherwise, it’s best to update.

 3. Test The Theme